- Become a Lawyer

 - Indigenous Cultural Competency Education

-Alberta lawyers are required to take the Indigenous Cultural Competency Education called The Path (Law Society of Alberta) – Your Journey Through Indigenous Canada.
-This educational requirement was approved at the Oct.
+Lawyers becoming active in Alberta are required to take the Indigenous Cultural Competency Education called The Path (Law Society of Alberta) – Your Journey Through Indigenous Canada.
+This includes those who are transferring into Alberta or those who are reinstating after being inactive since before April 2021 when the education was launched.
+The Path was approved by the Benchers as an educational requirement at the Oct.
 1, 2020 Board meeting.
+The majority of active lawyers have now completed this one-time requirement.

 The course has six modules and takes approximately five to six hours to complete.
-Active Alberta lawyers have nine months to complete The Path (Law Society of Alberta) or certify eligibility for an exemption and can confirm their deadline in the Lawyer Portal under Mandatory Education.
+Lawyers becoming active in Alberta have nine months to complete The Path (Law Society of Alberta) or certify eligibility for an exemption and can confirm their deadline in the Lawyer Portal under Mandatory Education.
 The only exception to this is for lawyers who have the status of active–non-practising.

 The Path (Law Society of Alberta) is available to Alberta lawyers who are not required to complete the course at no additional cost.
 Those who complete the course will have fulfilled the requirement upon reinstating to active status.